helrond/clbsj.org/_posts/2024-12-21-reading-the-bible-with-pharrell-williams.md

 The most important message in Yellow Light, I think, is this confidence in the face of suffering and difficulty that our movements for justice and truth can respond to this stepped up pressure, and an invitation for all of us to do so with a spirit of joy.
 His song communicates the same message that Jesus communicated to his disciples in John 16:20-22:

-“Very truly, I tell you, you will weep and mourn, but the world will rejoice; you will have pain, but your pain will turn into joy.
+_“Very truly, I tell you, you will weep and mourn, but the world will rejoice; you will have pain, but your pain will turn into joy.
 When a woman is in labour, she has pain, because her hour has come.
 But when her child is born, she no longer remembers the anguish because of the joy of having brought a human being into the world.
-So you have pain now; but I will see you again, and your hearts will rejoice, and no one will take your joy from you.”
+So you have pain now; but I will see you again, and your hearts will rejoice, and no one will take your joy from you.”_

+May it be so.
 Here we go!